-Roger Coombs, (left) who died in 2011, and was instrumental in setting up this website, lived in the village from 1964 until his death.
+Roger Coombs, (below) who died in 2011, and was instrumental in setting up this website, lived in the village from 1964 until his death.

 The text he wrote for the homepage has remained virtually unchanged since 1999.